myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 Most of the time an attacker succeed to establish the initial foothold by using a miss configured or vulnerable running service, but it does not stop there.

-An attacker can use a process which is only accessible from the local machine for doing privilege escalation.
+An attacker can use a process which is only accessible locally for doing privilege escalation.
 For example, using a vulnerable MySQL database which is running as root.

-### Good practices to avoid process privilege escalation

 Most of the time the method attack will be similar than for a kernel privilege escalation.
-The attacker will use an exploit, and for that he will need the four conditions we see [upper](#good-practices-to-avoid-kernel-privilege-escalation).
+The attacker will use an exploit, and for that he will need the three conditions we see [upper](#kernel-privilege-escalation-overview).
 Also all the good practices site for the kernel can be transposed for the running processes.

-A good practice for all your sensitive services (a service which can be access from the outside is definitly sensitive) is to run them into a chroot jail, at least creating a specific user with no shell.
+A good practice for all your sensitive services (a service which can be access from the outside is definitly sensitive) is to run them into a chroot jail, at least creating a specific user.
 Please do not run them as root, it is the worst that you can do.

 ### Process information gathering